ThePawlow/Pawlows-HyLang/README.md

 The tool streamlines the process of managing language files in your projects by allowing you to define translations in a structured TOML format and automatically generate the corresponding `.lang` files used by your application/ mod.

 ## ✨ Features

-- 🔄 **TOML to .lang conversion** - Write your translations in easy-to-read TOML format
+- ✅ **Single source of truth** - Maintain all translations in one place
-- 📁 **Improved organization** - Keep all your translations in a centralized, structured format
+- 🤝 **Better collaboration** - TOML is human-readable and easy for translators to work with
-- ⚡ **Automated generation** - Generate multiple `.lang` files from a single source
+- 📈 **Scalability** - Easily manage translations across multiple languages and projects
-- 🔀 **Version control friendly** - TOML files are easier to diff and merge than scattered language files
+- 🔧 **Build integration** - Integrate into your build pipeline for automated generation

 ## 📦 Installation